Careers in Astrobotany

 NASA supports astrobotany research in a variety of ways.
 Their interest in spaceflight plant biology dates back to the inception of the agency.
 As early as 1954, NASA was studying using algae for bioregenerative life support systems.

 Their legacy continues today.
 NASA’s Space Life and Physical Sciences Research and Applications (SLPSRA) division is responsible for astrobotany research.
-The International Space Station has their own VEGGIE unit where plants are grown.
+The International Space Station has its own VEGGIE unit where plants are grown.
 NASA’s BRIC (Biological Research In Canisters) program allows for plant research in space.
 NASA astronauts are among the first to grow plants in space.
 In 2014, Don Pettit grew zucchini on the ISS.
 In 2016, a zinnia bloomed under Scott Kelly’s care.
-In addition to this, NASA supports astrobotany research by awarding research grants, contracts, and much more to various universities, labs and organizations.
+In addition to this, NASA supports astrobotany research by awarding research grants, contracts, and much more to various universities, labs, and organizations.

 NASA Kennedy Space Center

-Gilroy Lab (University of Wisconsin-Madison)
+Gilroy Lab - University of Wisconsin Madison

 The Gilroy Lab is a research lab in the botany department at the University of Wisconsin-Madison and is funded by NASA.
 The Gilroy Lab is run by Dr. Simon Gilroy and the research focus is on plant gravitropism and signaling.

-Space Plants (University of Florida)
+Space Plants - University of Florida

 University of Florida Space Plants is a NASA funded research lab headed by Dr. Robert Ferl and Dr. Anna-Lisa Paul.